Managing an agile project

 While management of a large agile project doesn’t directly involve the procurement team, they should still be involved in either weekly or monthly updates from the product team.
 This keeps procurement experts informed and helps them tweak approaches for future procurements.

-The shift into agile procurement can also raise questions on "what are we actually paying for?" due to the requirements not being defined at the onset.
-This shift is from the payment of tangible "things" to paying for the commitments that have been made in the QASP.
+The shift into agile procurement can also raise questions about “what are we actually paying for?” since requirements are not defined at the onset.
+This shift is from the payment of tangible “things” to paying for the commitments that’ve been made in the QASP.
 By staying in touch with the product team, the procurement team will have ready answers to these questions.

-The awardee would have proposed a QASP filled with metrics that needed to be met on a continuous basis and the procurement/contracting arm of the team can hold the awardee accountable through paying toward those metrics.
-This also allows the contracting team power and flexibility in intervening quickly when/if performance isn't being delivered in the manner outlined in the QASP.
-Another form of accountability can come in assigning monetary penalties for specific QASP metrics that aren't met.
-This would be another reason why it's important that the procurement team is part of the whole product team throughout the development of the product.
+In an agile procurement, the awardee would’ve proposed a QASP filled with metrics that needed to be met on a continuous basis, and the procurement/contracting arm of the team can hold the awardee accountable by paying toward those metrics.
+This also allows the contracting team power and flexibility in intervening quickly when/if performance isn’t being delivered in the manner outlined in the QASP.
+Another form of accountability can come in assigning monetary penalties for specific QASP metrics that aren’t met.
+This scenario demonstrates another reason why it’s important that the procurement team is part of the whole product team throughout the development of the product.

 Eventually, research will need to gather insights, design will need to create artifacts such as wireframes, and engineering will need to write code to build the product.
-All of these artifacts need to be stored somewhere and often within the government these artifacts were saved on vendors' computers/servers.
-Access to those artifacts were many times limited due to internal vendor IT policies.
+These artifacts are often stored on vendors’ computers/servers.
+As a result, govenment access to these artifacts can be limited due to internal vendor IT policies.